Skip to content

 Koh Racha Island

-Koh Racha Yai is a tiny island with amazingly clear blue water, easy to access as it is only a dozen kilometres from Phuket.
+Koh Racha Yai is a tiny island with amazingly clear blue water that is easy to access as it is only a dozen kilometres from Phuket.
 It is very popular for day trips, snorkelling and scuba diving.
 The island is so small it can only accommodate a few resorts.

 The Upside Down House in Phuket Town